tektoncd/chains/INTOTO.md

     description: Digest of the image just built.
 ```

-So if the `IMAGE` param is
+So if the `IMAGE` parameter have the value `gcr.io/test/foo` and the
-`gcr.io/test/foo` and
-the result `IMAGE_DIGEST` is `sha256:abcd` then an attestation for the
+result `IMAGE_DIGEST` is `sha256:abcd` then an attestation for the
-subject
-`pkg:/docker/test/foo@sha256:abcd?repository_url=gcr.io`
+subject `pkg:/docker/test/foo@sha256:abcd?repository_url=gcr.io`
 is created.
-Note that images are encoded using [Package
+Note that image references are represented using [Package
 URL](https://github.com/package-url/purl-spec) format.

 ## Limitations
 This is an MVP implementation of the the in-toto attestation
 format.
 More work would be required to properly capture the
 `Entrypoint` field in the provenance predicate, now the TaskRef name
 is used.
-Metadata related to hermeticity/reproducible are currently not
+Also metadata related to hermeticity/reproducible are
-populated.
+currently not populated.

 ## Examples